hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 │       ├── /sitemap
 │       └── /canonical
 └── Mirrors (optional)
-    └── Each hosts its own /.well-known/stack pointing back to Root Rules
+    └── Each hosts its own /.well-known/stack referencing the Root
+Rules:

-Root defines the topic.
+Root defines.

-Mirrors cannot override the Root.
+Mirrors cannot override.

-Mirrors may add — never redefine.
+Mirrors may extend but never redefine.

-4. The Five Anchors (Full Definitions)
+4. The Five Anchors (Definitions + Examples)
 4.1 /type — What KIND of thing is this topic? json
 Copy code